Koszul self duality of manifolds: Koszul-Verdier duality of operads and right modules

 This is a cooperad via the decomposition which to an $I \cup_a J$ labeled tree $T$ returns, if possible, the unique $I$-labeled weighted tree and $J$-labeled weighted tree which graft along $a$ to obtain $T$.
 If this is not possible, we send it to $*$.

 \end{dfn}

 \begin{dfn}[The Koszul dual $K(-)$] If $O$ is an operad in $(\mathrm{Top}_*,\wedge)$, the Koszul dual operad in $(\mathrm{Sp},\wedge)$ is \end{dfn}

-As a matter of taste, we will often write $K(\Sigma^\infty O)$ rather than $K(O)$.
+As a matter of taste, we will often write $K(\Sigma^\infty O)$ rather than $K(O)$ or $K(\Sigma^\infty_+ O)$ if $O$ is unpointed.
 This is justified by the fact that the bar construction naturally extends to reduced operads in spectra, and there is an isomorphism $B(\Sigma^\infty O)\cong \Sigma^\infty B(O)$.
-By Lemmas \ref{lem:lax}, \ref{lem:operadinpair}, and Proposition \ref{prp:functor}, we may construct an operad of parametrized spectra:
+By Definition \ref{dfn:lax}, Lemma \ref{lem:operadinpair}, and Proposition \ref{prp:functor}, we may endow the sequence of Spivak normal fibrations of the pair $(O,\mathrm{indecom}^h(O))$ with the structure of an operad in parametrized spectra: